+Cautions:

-Cautions: Follow the cautions below.
+Follow the cautions below.
 Otherwise, physical injury or property damage may result.

 - Do not use or store the product inside a car under the hot sun or near a heat source.
 The product may become hot and cause skin burns.
 Doing so may also cause battery leakage or explosion, which will degrade the performance or shorten the life of the product. - Do not carry the camera around when it is attached to a tripod.
 Doing so may cause injury.
-Also make sure the tripod is sturdy enough to support the camera and lens. - Do not leave the product in a low-temperature environment for an extended period of time.
-The product will become cold and may cause injury when touched. - Never play the provided CD-ROM in a drive that is not compatible with the CD-ROM.
+Also make sure the tripod is sturdy enough to support the camera and lens.
+Do not leave the product is a low temperature environment for an extended period of - Do not leave the product in a low-temperature environment for an extended period of time.
+The product will become cold and may cause injury when touched. - Do not fire the flash near the eyes.
+It may hurt the eyes. - Never play the provided CD-ROM in a drive that is not compatible with the CD-ROM.
 If you use it in a music CD player, you may damage the speakers and other components.
 When using headphones, there is also a risk of injury to your ears from excessively loud volume.